MCDReforged/MCDReforged/docs/source/plugin_dev/event.rst

 User Info
 ~~~~~~~~~

-User Info event is very similar to General Info event, but it only gets triggered when the info is sent by a user, more precisely, ``info.is_user`` is ``True``
+User Info event is very similar to General Info event, but it only gets triggered when the info is sent by a user, more precisely,
+:meth:`info.is_user<mcdreforged.info_reactor.info.Info.is_user>` is ``True``

 If you want a simple way to handle user input, you can use this event